0xProject/0x-protocol-specification/staking/staking-specification.md

 The smart contract architecture is derived from the proxy pattern, which allows state to be retained across upgrades to the logic.

-This system is composed of four deployed contracts:
+This system is composed of five contracts:

 |Contract|Description |
 |--|--|